leather-io/mono/docs/core/MONOREPO.md

 # Package configuration

 The purpose of this monorepo is to host various **[npm packages ↗](https://docs.npmjs.com/about-packages-and-modules)** to facilitate code sharing and at high standards.
-At it's core it uses `pnpm workspaces` to manage the monorepo
+At it's core it uses `npm workspaces` and `nx` to manage the monorepo.

 ## Contents